PreetamGKatakali/100Days-Of-Coding/Day74/README.md

 # Day74🧑‍💻
 ## Topics going to cover:
 ### DSA
-- Write a program to clone the linkedlist.
+- Write a program.
-- Write a program to reverse the linked list.
+- Write a program.

 ## Installing the Java and Node
 Follow Links :